lukevanlukevan/LV-Tools/README.md

 # LV Tools for Houdini

-## Version 1.0.0

 # PLEASE NOTE:

 # LV Tools

 A collection of HDAs that I use everyday to make my life easier/better/faster.

-Free to use!
-If you would like to support me, you can do so at [Gumroad](https://wobblypictures.gumroad.com/) or [buy me a coffee](https://www.buymeacoffee.com/lukevan).
+This is a pay-what-you-want project!
+If you would like to support me, you can do so at [buy me a coffee](https://www.buymeacoffee.com/lukevan) or [PayPal](https://paypal.me/wobblypictures?country.x=ZA&locale.x=en_US).

 ### Installation: